conventional-changelog/conventional-changelog/packages/conventional-commits-parser/README.md

 Keywords to reference an issue.
 This value is case **insensitive**.
 If it's a `string` it will be converted to an `array` separated by a comma.

+Set it to `null` to reference an issue without any action.

 ##### issuePrefixes

 Type: `array` of `string` or `string` Default: `['#']`